MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Disabled parameter

 This parameter specifies whether an update should be downloadable by end users or not.
-If left unspecified, the update will not be disabled (that is, users will download it the moment your app calls `sync`).
+If left unspecified, the update won't be disabled.
+Instead users will download it the moment your app calls `sync`.
 This parameter can be valuable if you want to release an update that isn't immediately available, until you explicitly [patch it](#patching-update-metadata) when you want end users to be able to download it (for example, an announcement blog post went live).

 > [!TIP]
 > This parameter can be set using either `--disabled` or `-x`*